Klaus-Tockloth/gem-pro/README.md

 | **Creative Tasks** | 0.7 - 1.0+ | 0.9 - 0.99 | Encourages novel ideas, brainstorming, and the creation of unique texts like poems or stories. |
 | **Facts & Logic** | 0.0 - 0.4 | < 0.8 | Maximizes precision and factual accuracy for explanations or math problems.
 The risk of hallucination is minimized. |
 | **Programming** | 0.3 - 0.7 | 0.8 - 0.95 | Generates functional and correct code, but allows the model to find elegant or idiomatic solutions. |

+*Note:* The (default) values for Temperature and TopP in the YAML configuration are geared towards technical prompts (facts, logic, programming).

 ### Support and Programs